Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Experiments

 Despite the eventual domain gap, experiments in this controlled setup enable systematic analysis and provide valuable insight into the method that will be otherwise unfeasible.
-Experimentation in the synthetic suite can be divided into three different focus points: reference point extraction, calibration with a single target position, and calibration with multiple target positions.
+Experimentation in the synthetic suite can be divided into three different focus points: reference point extraction, calibration with a single target position, and multi-pose calibration.